• Home

 In 2022 NextGen Highways did a feasibility study for Minnesota Department of Transportation for Buried High Voltage Direct Current Transmission.
 The study concluded buried HVDC is cost competitive.

-Read More About HVDC
+Read More About Underground / Underwater HVDC

 Copyright © 2025 Stop MARL Virginia - All Rights Reserved.